Azorlogh/sonaphoria/README.md

 Signals are inputs for your shaders that are derived from your PC's sound output.
 You can use them to create wallpapers that react to music.

-Shaders are written in WGSL, the shading language for WebGPU.
+Shaders can be written in WGSL or GLSL.

 You can define additional buffers by adding a buffers field your config.
-It has to contain an array of paths (strings).
+It has to contain an array of paths (strings) for each shader.
 You can use those to persist data throughout multiple frames to create various effects.

 Currently, the following signals are available: